nodejs/package-maintenance/README.md

 ### Communications

-The working group can chat on the[Node.js slack](https://node-js.slack.com/) in the channel `#package-maintenance` in order to continue conversations beyond the meetings.
+The working group can chat on the [Node.js slack](https://node-js.slack.com/) in the channel `#package-maintenance` in order to continue conversations beyond the meetings.
-All the contributors are expected to follow the [Code of Conduct](https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md) of Node.js project.
+All the contributors are expected to follow the [Code of Conduct](https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md) of the Node.js project.

 To join on slack you have to [send a request](https://www.nodeslackers.com/) and wait to be accepted: it is a manual workflow, so it could take some days (we are working to help improve this).